Production-Grade Ingestion and Cleaning Workflows for Manufacturing Telemetry

 return "cleaning_pipeline"

 The routing layer should maintain a sliding watermark per asset, ensuring that out-of-order packets are either merged into existing micro-batches or flagged for reconciliation before advancing the pipeline state.
+Routing is deliberately pure and deterministic — given the same record and watermark it always returns the same destination — so that a replay of the DLQ produces byte-identical decisions during incident recovery.

-3. Deterministic Cleaning & Anomaly Resolution
+3. Deterministic Cleaning & Anomaly Resolution Permalink to this section

 import polars as pl